-The Torqeedo Travel 1003 and its new-for 2019 sister the 1103 C (available March, taking deposits now) are amongst the most advanced small portable outboards in the world.
+The Torqeedo Travel 1003 and its new-for 2019 sister the 1103 C (NOW IN STOCK) are amongst the most advanced small portable outboards in the world.
 We think they’re excellent but we do also know and understand their limitations; this page is not the usual re-quoted manufacturer blurb you’ll find elsewhere.
 And there is no point trying to hide the fact that Torqeedo no longer have this market to themselves; if you have not already seen it please also read our Epropulsion Spirit motor page.

 Both manufacturers make 1kW electric outboards, roughly equivalent to 3hp petrol motors, with lithium battery packs where you’d expect to find the fuel tank.
 But much easier to use, quieter, cleaner and easier to store.
 The advantages are so significant that it’s now difficult to think of a reason to buy a small petrol motor.

-As of February 2019 we are still the only UK Dealer to stock and sell both Torqeedo and Epropulsion.
+As of April 2019 we are still the only UK Dealer to stock and sell both Torqeedo and Epropulsion.
 There are many similarities between the two, and some important differences.
-We’ve seen and used both (not the 1103 yet, but we will, asap!), and it’s only by stocking both we believe we can listen to you and recommend the one that will suit you better (rather than being a single brand dealer and forced to try and sell you that one).
+We’ve used the three main models – Torqeedo 1003 & 1103, Epropulsion Spirit – and it’s only by stocking both brands we believe we can listen to you and recommend the one that will suit you best (rather than being a single brand dealer and forced to try and sell you that one).

 Let’s look first at the Torqeedo 1003 and new 1103 highlights:

 – High Power, 1000W.
 (1100W for the new 1103.)
 Apart from the Epropulsions, almost all other portable electric outboards are classed as “trolling motors”.

 – VERY EASY to Use.Twist and go; no messing with a choke, pulling starting cord, or spilling petrol, etc.